 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This is the percentage of patients who have had a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from remaining in one position for too long.
+This tells you the percent of residents who sustained a pressure ulcer.
+Pressure ulcers are skin damage resulting from remaining in the same position for too long.

 Minimizes Serious Falls

 In Cedars Healthcare Center, 3.47% of Patients had Serious Falls

 This figure is an indication of the percent of long-term residents who experienced a fall resulting in severe injury.
 This is one of the statistics we use in determining our nursing grades.